AdaBehan/color_tail/README.md

     Add config file ?

-BUGS
+BUGS:

     Matching words stop the Line from be colorized if it needs to be